SkillsCategory

 • Canada follows the pattern too, with .ca coming in at 34.78%.

-So, what is the data showing us?
-If your business serves customers in a specific country outside the U.S., pairing a .com with a local extension can be a strategic move, as ccTLDs are the norm outside of the United States.
+So, what is this particular data showing us?
+If your business serves customers in a specific country outside the U.S., pairing a .com with a local extension can be a strategic move, as ccTLDs tend to be the norm outside of the United States.

 .ai was the breakout extension of 2025